apache/geode/geode-book/README.md

     ```
     $ gem install libv8 -v '3.16.14.15' --  --with-system-v8
     ```
-   This can help you avoid errors with the default GCC compiler provided by xcode.
+   This can help you avoid errors with the default GCC compiler provided by Xcode on MacOS.
+This will only help circumnaviate the use of GCC to install libv8 so if you're on an operating system where you do not have access to a system install of libv8 this may not be possible or nessessary.

 4. To start a local website of the Apache Geode User Guide, enter: